-This prospective, single-centre cohort study included all consecutive patients with CC referred to the cough centre in the Department of Internal Medicine, Pulmonary Diseases and Allergy of the Medical University of Warsaw between 2016 and 2019.
-It was a part of a larger project designed to evaluate the causes of CC and the efficacy of CC treatment which has been running in our institution since 2009.
+This prospective, single-centre cohort study included all consecutive patients with chronic cough referred to the cough centre in the Department of Internal Medicine, Pulmonary Diseases and Allergy of the Medical University of Warsaw between 2016 and 2019.
+It was a part of a larger project designed to evaluate the causes of chronic cough and the efficacy of chronic cough treatment which has been running in our institution since 2009.
 The study protocol was approved by the Institutional Review Board of the Medical University of Warsaw (KB/101/2009) and all enrolled patients signed written informed consent.